jonahoffline/autoexpreso-cli/README.md

 A Ruby Gem and Command-Line App for getting your account status from autoexpreso.com

 ### Features
-* Gets your basic account info
+* Basic account + balance info
-* Gets the latest 20 transactions (JSON or Ruby hash)
+* Latest transactions

 ### Demo API